Sweet v. McMahon

 Over the past several decades, millions of students borrowed federal student loans to attend various for-profit colleges, including ITT Technical Institute, Corinthian Colleges, the Art Institutes, Salter College, Brooks Institute of Photography, and more.

-Then, under Secretary DeVos, the Department of Education halted all processing of borrower defense claims.
+Then, under Secretary Betsy DeVos, the Department of Education halted all processing of borrower defense claims.
 As of June 2019, more than 200,000 students had a borrower defense application pending.
 Many had been unresolved for nearly four years.

 -